What You Need to Know

 Health Benefits of Hibiscus Sabdariffa

-Zobo leaves provide a rich source of vitamins C, beta carotene, protein, fiber and powerful antioxidants.
+The leaves provides a rich source of vitamins C, beta carotene, protein, fiber and powerful antioxidants.
 Packed with protein and healthy fat, the hibiscus sabdariffa provides magnesium and essential amino acids to help promote cardiovascular health.

-Rich in healthy fats, protein and dietary fibers, zobo has been proven to provide benefits for heart and liver health, particularly when consumed with other leafy greens.
-A great source of Beta carotene and Vitamin C, zobo has been used to promote cardiovascular health, helminthic disease, and cancer.
+Rich in healthy fats, protein and dietary fibers, hibiscus leaves has been proven to provide benefits for heart and liver health, particularly when consumed with other leafy greens.
+A great source of Beta carotene and Vitamin C, this herb has been used to promote cardiovascular health, helminthic disease, and cancer.
 Additional, this powerful antioxidant is helpful for managing obesity.

 Hibiscus sabdariffa provides a rich source of: